subtledhawal/Employee-Attrition-Prediction/README.md

 # Employee Attrition Prediction

 This project predicts employee attrition using machine learning techniques.
-The model is trained to predict whether an employee will leave the company based on various factors like satisfaction level, last evaluation, number of projects, and more.
+The model is trained to predict whether an employee will leave the company based on factors like satisfaction level, last evaluation, number of projects, and more.
 Random Forest Classifier is used as the primary model, and its performance is evaluated using accuracy, precision, recall, and F1-score metrics.

 ## Table of Contents
 - [Project Overview](#project-overview)